2025 “Discover Japan – Luxury ‘Autumn Colours Spectacle’ Cuisine & Culture Experience”

 pm – Remainder of the afternoon at your leisure.

-17:30pm – Osaka Evening Food Tour – Tonight we will be introduced to the Osaka philosophy of ‘kuidaore‘ – eat, drink and enjoy life!
+17:30pm – Osaka Food Tour – Tonight we will be introduced to the Osaka philosophy of ‘kuidaore‘ – eat, drink and enjoy life!
 Guided by our English-speaking Japanese guide – Yuki – we will be escorted around Osaka’s lesser known restaurant & bar precincts visiting atmospheric venues and meeting colourful locals.

 Accommodation: Cross Hotel Osaka